Single core architecture

 Active/active or active/passive load balancing

 Many PSTN Carriers provide a redundancy option of active/passive or active/active load balancing on SIP trunk groups.
 We recommend deploying in an active/active trunk group.
-Active/active load balancing enables you to make sure that your other Edge appliances can accept calls from your PSTN provider.
-If a component fails, it also allows call balancing across your Edge appliances providing for greater scalability and reduces the number of active calls impacted.
+Active/active load balancing enables you to make sure that your other Edges can accept calls from your PSTN provider.
+If a component fails, it also allows call balancing across your Edges providing for greater scalability and reduces the number of active calls impacted.

 Special Tip: PSTN Failure Routing Plan